flatypus/ScratchGPT/README.md

 https://github.com/user-attachments/assets/176ff360-f3b1-49bf-86f4-996e37bfbf29

+(Clearly there's still something wrong with gpt-4o-mini because the 69th element is Thulium; Terbium is the 65th.
+But I digress)

 Supported charset: ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz 0123456789!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~"""

 (if it doesn't work for you, I either turned the server off cuz tokens, or someone else is interacting with it.
 If the latter, try reloading.
 If that doesn't work, then yeah I prob turned it off)